Policy Learning with Observational Data: Introduction

 Formally, we study the problem where we have access to observational data and want to use it to learn a policy that maps a subject's characteristics $X_i \in \xx$ to a binary decision, $\pi : \xx \rightarrow \cb{0, \, 1}$.
 The practitioner has also specified a class $\Pi$ that encodes problem-specific constraints pertaining to budget, functional form, fairness, etc., and requires that our learned policy \smash{$\hpi$} satisfies these constraints, \smash{$\hpi \in \Pi$}.
-Then, following \citet{manski2004statistical,manski2009identification} and, more recently, \citet{hirano2009asymptotics}, \citet{kitagawa2015should} and \citet{stoye2009minimax,stoye2012minimax}, we seek guarantees on the regret \smash{$R(\hpi)$}, i.e., the difference between the expected utility from deploying the learned policy \smash{$\hpi$} and the best utility that could be achieved from deploying any policy in the class $\Pi$.
+Then, following \citet{manski2004statistical,manski2009identification}, \citet{hirano2009asymptotics}, \citet{stoye2009minimax,stoye2012minimax} and \citet{kitagawa2015should}, we seek guarantees on the regret \smash{$R(\hpi)$}, i.e., the difference between the expected utility from deploying the learned policy \smash{$\hpi$} over a target population and the best utility that could be achieved from deploying any policy in the class $\Pi$ over the population.

 Our paper builds on a rich literature at the intersection of econometrics, statistics and computer science on learning structured treatment assignment rules, including \citet{kitagawa2015should}, \citet{swaminathan2015batch} and \citet*{zhao2012estimating}.
 Most closely related to us, \citet{kitagawa2015should} study a special case of our problem where treatments are binary and exogenous with known assignment probabilities, and show that an algorithm based on inverse-probability weighting achieves regret that depends optimally on the sample size and the complexity of the policy class $\Pi$.\footnote{\citet{kitagawa2015should} also consider the case where treatment assignment probabilities are unknown; in this case, however, their method no longer achieves optimal dependence on the sample size.}